andygock/tortoise-tts/README.md

 > **Note:** When you want to use tortoise-tts, you will always have to ensure the `tortoise` conda environment is activated.

-If you are on windows, you may also need to install pysoundfile: `conda install -c conda-forge pysoundfile`
+If you are on Windows

+- you may also need to install pysoundfile: `conda install -c conda-forge pysoundfile`
+- use `start_conda_env.cmd` to automatically open a command terminal.
+It will activate the conda environment and set up environment variables for you.
+If you have [ConEmu](https://conemu.github.io/) installed and ConEmu64.exe is in your PATH, it will open a ConEmu terminal instead of the default windows terminal.

 ### Docker